Tag Archives: Microsoft Graph

 Authentication to Microsoft Graph: Azure Registered Apps Certificates and Secrets

-There are many kinds of authentication flows Microsoft supports.
-For more details – please refer to Microsoft Identity Platform documentation but in short – there are two kind of authentications – as current user and as daemon application and in both cases we need an application registration in Azure.
+Before we can make a call to Microsoft 365 from our code – we need to be authenticated.
+There are many kinds of authentication flows that Microsoft supports.
+For more details – please refer to Microsoft Identity Platform documentation but in short – there are two major kind of authentications – as a current user and as a daemon application and in both cases we need an application to be registered in Azure.

 Briefly here is what you need to have for your custom application to authenticate to Microsoft 365: